workflow4metabolomics/xcms/README.md

 Normalization
 -------------

-Normalization (operation applied on each individual spectrum) of bucketed and integrated spectral data
+Normalization (operation applied on each individual spectrum) of preprocessed data

 Galaxy